-To diffuse an ad on Facebook, you now must use their own in-house DSP system.
+To publish an ad on Facebook, you now have to use their own in-house DSP system.
 There is currently no other option.

 For advertisers, it means that they have to use another tool in their marketing stack, which can be troublesome.
 But for Facebook, it makes a huge difference:

 This is the second benefit of the walled garden: the full ad slot auction process is controlled directly by the owner of the walled garden, giving him the ability to optimise his revenue.

 While it is the area in which Facebook is being the most open, being the main reporting tool to track the performance of a campaign on its own network offers Facebook a lot of opportunities.